-All current Board members have attended one of the Community College League's Trustee orientation sessions.
-Each year members receive an updated Trustee Handbook from the Community College League (86).
-Current members and their terms are listed on the Board of Trustees website (87).
+The District meets this standard.
+All current board members have attended one of the Community College League's Trustee orientation sessions.
+Each year, board members receive an updated Trustee Handbook from the Community College League (Ref.
+36).
+Current members of the board of trustees and their terms are listed on the Board of Trustees website (Ref.
+35).

-IV.B.1.g.
+Standard IV.B.1.g.

 The governing board's self evaluation processes for assessing board performance are clearly defined, implemented, and published in its policies and bylaws.

-District Rules and Regulations section 1.35 states that Board members, including the Student Trustee, shall participate in an annual Board evaluation process, which will be conducted each calendar year (88).
-The purpose of this evaluation of the Board as a whole is to identify those areas of functioning that are working well and those that need improvement and to improve communication and understanding among Board members.
-The Board uses a carefully developed evaluation instrument to assess its performance (89).
-Each member completes the evaluation form individually; the results are tabulated and the Board as a whole discusses the results at a Board meeting.
-The most recent self-evaluation was conducted in fall 2006 (90).
+The district's Rules and Regulations 1.35 states that board members, including the student trustee, shall participate in an annual board evaluation process, which will be conducted each calendar year (Ref.
+14).
+The purpose of this evaluation of the board as a whole is to identify those areas of board functioning that are working well and those that need improvement and to improve communication and understanding among board Std-IV-05-04-07.doc members.
+The board uses a carefully developed evaluation instrument to assess its performance (Ref.
+32).
+Each board member completes the evaluation form individually; the results are tabulated and the board as a whole discusses the results at a board meeting.
+The last board self-evaluation was conducted in the Fall of 2006 (Ref.
+31).

-Ongoing Board evaluation has helped identify areas in which improvement can be made.
-For example, the Board annually examines ten areas of governance including institutional mission and educational policy; institutional planning; instructional/student services programs; facilities; financial resources; Board operations; Board-Chancellor relations; faculty/student/classified relationships; community relations; and government relationships (91).
-Through its most recent evaluation, the Board recognized the need for more information regarding program planning.
-As a result, the Board decided to devote more time for presentations at meetings on teaching and learning.
-The first in this series of presentations was held at the February 28, 2007 meeting (92).
-At the April 11, 2007 meeting, the Board revisited its self-evaluation.
-Members noted that the evaluation tool itself should be reviewed at a future Board retreat (93).
+The district meets this standard.
+The ongoing board evaluation has helped identify areas in which improvement can be made.
+For example, the board annually examines ten areas of governance including institutional mission and educational policy; institutional planning; instructional/student services programs; facilities; financial resources; board operations; board-chancellor relations; faculty/student/classified relationships; community relations; and government relationships (Ref.
+32).
+Through its most recent evaluation, the board recognized the need for more information regarding program planning.
+As a result, the board decided to devote more time for presentations at board meetings on teaching and learning.
+The first in this series of presentations was held at the February 28, 2007 board meeting (Ref.
+37).
+At the April 11, 2007 Board of Trustees meeting, the board revisited their self-evaluation.
+They noted that the evaluation tool itself should be reviewed at a future board retreat (Ref.
+18).

-• The Board will review its evaluation tool.
+The Board will review its evaluation tool.

-IV.B.1.h.
+Standard IV.B.1.h.

 The governing board has a code of ethics that includes a clearly defined policy for dealing with behavior that violates its code.

-District Rules and Regulations section 1.35, "Board Member Conduct," clearly outlines the expectations of member behavior.
-It covers a range of topics, including handling the confidentiality of information discussed in closed session, maintaining decorum at meetings, and working through appropriate channels of authority, among many others, and states that refusal to adhere to the code constitutes misconduct (94).
+The district's Rules and Regulations 1.35 Board Member Conduct clearly outlines the expectations of board members' behaviors.
+It covers a range of topics including the confidentiality of information discussed in closed session, maintaining decorum at board meetings, working through appropriate channels of authority and many others and the regulation states that refusal to adhere to the code constitutes misconduct of a board member (Ref.
+14).

-The Board of Trustees has a long-standing code of conduct that has been observed throughout the years since its inception in the mid-1980s.
-Consequently, over the years the Board has maintained its reputation for being collegial, collaborative, and professional.
+The district meets this standard.
+The Board of Trustees has a long-standing code of conduct that has been observed throughout the years since its inception in the mid 1980's.
+Consequently, over the years the board has maintained its reputation for being collegial, collaborative, and professional.